Walter Lippmann: Liberal/neoliberal debate

 French philosopher Louis Rougier convened a meeting of primarily French and German liberal intellectuals in Paris in August 1938 to discuss the ideas put forward by Lippmann in his work The Good Society (1937).
 They named the meeting after Lippmann, calling it the Colloque Walter Lippmann.
-The meeting is often considered the precursor to the first meeting of the Mont Pèlerin Society, convened by Friedrich von Hayek in 1947.
-At both meetings discussions centered around what a new liberalism, or "neoliberalism", should look like.
+At the meeting, the term neoliberalism was coined by German sociologist and economist Alexander Rüstow, referring to the rejection of the old laissez-faire liberalism, and Lippmann and Rustow argued for a social liberalism against the neoclassical liberalism advocated by Friedrich von Hayek.
+The meeting is often considered the precursor to the first meeting of the Mont Pèlerin Society, convened by Hayek in 1947.

 Private life

 Lippmann was married twice, the first time from 1917 to 1937 to Faye Albertson (1893–1975).
 Faye was the daughter of Ralph Albertson, a pastor of the Congregational Church.
 He was one of the pioneers of Christian socialism and the social gospel movement in the spirit of George Herron.
 During his studies at Harvard, Walter often visited the Albertsons' estate in West Newbury, Massachusetts, where they had founded a socialist cooperative, the (Cyrus Field) Willard Cooperative Colony.

 Lippmann was divorced by Faye Albertson to be able to marry Helen Byrne Armstrong in 1938 (died 16 February 1974), daughter of James Byrne.
 She divorced her husband Hamilton Fish Armstrong, the editor of Foreign Affairs.
 He was the only close friend in Lippmann's life.
 The friendship and involvement in Foreign Affairs ended when a hotel in Europe accidentally forwarded Lippmann's love letters to Mr. Armstrong.